 I find Paprika to be one of the best, if not the best Android recipe apps because it's super intuitive, and the way it quickly imports recipes from any site and automatically converts it to an easy-to-read and unified format is flawless.
 A lot of recipes online today have tons of information before getting to the actual bare bones of ingredients and directions — especially ones for the Instant Pot as the author runs through everything from their inspirations to various tips and tricks.
 This app strips that out for you.

 Plus, I love the ability to quickly scale a recipe so I can make more or less, depending on what I have available.
-The free version is great on its own, but it's worth paying the $5 for the extra stuff that makes it so simple to save a recipe from your computer, phone, or tablet via cloud sync and keep as many recipes as you want.
+The free version is great on its own, but it's worth paying the $5 for the extra stuff that makes it so simple to save a recipe from phone or tablet via cloud sync and keep as many recipes as you want.

 Of course, each of the apps noted here has its advantage and strong point.
 No matter what your cooking style, type of cuisine, or whether you're just starting out or consider yourself pretty skilled, there's a useful cooking app.
 And any of these are worth adding to your list of kitchen tools.